funalab/MTSim/README.md

+# MTSim: Microtubule Simulator
-# MTSim (Microtubule Simulator):  Switching from weak to strong cortical attachment of microtubules accounts for the transition from nuclear centration to spindle elongation in metazoans
+This code was used in the research for the paper titled "Switching from weak to strong cortical attachment of microtubules accounts for the transition from nuclear centration to spindle elongation in metazoans".

 ## Screenshot
 ![screenshot](https://github.com/funalab/MTSim/blob/images/screenshot.png)